 \section{Introduction}

 Estimating the magnitude of very extreme weather events is essential for infrastructure design, risk assessment, and emergency preparedness.
 Impacts from extreme events can occur through flooding, heatwaves, drought, high winds, and other mechanisms.
 In this work, we are specifically interested in very low probability events, ones whose annual exceedance probability (AEP) could be orders of magnitude smaller than the reciprocal of the length of the observation record.
-For example, we may aim to estimate the magnitude of a 1-in-10000-year event (e.g., the 1-in-10000 AEP precipitation depth), or an event with even lower probability.
+For example, we may aim to estimate the magnitude of a 1-in-10000-year event (e.g., the 1-in-10000-year AEP precipitation depth), or an event with even lower probability.
 (AEP values are also referred to as ``return values" or ``return levels".)
-The short sample sizes available from observations or computationally-expensive climate models are inadequate to provide direct empirical estimates of such events.
+The short sample sizes available from observations or computationally-expensive climate models are inadequate to provide direct location-specific empirical estimates of such events.

-An important use case for estimating such extreme events is the concept of PMP.
-PMP is a long-standing approach for quantifying very extreme precipitation for use in designing and assessing the safety of critical infrastructure such as dams and nuclear power plants.
+An important use case for estimating such extreme events is PMP, a long-standing concept for quantifying very extreme precipitation for use in designing and assessing the safety of critical infrastructure such as dams and nuclear power plants.
 PMP has historically been defined as the maximum possible precipitation over a given area and time duration \citep{nasem2024pmp}.
-In the U.S., PMP has been estimated using an approach that combines a catalog of the most extreme observed events with storm transposition, a technique for trading space for time by judging where else an observed storm could plausibly occur.
-PMP estimates aim to account for various complicating factors such as orography and locational differences in climate.
-While motivated by PMP, we also consider temperature, and our results are relevant if one is interested in estimating magnitudes of very low probability events (i.e., extreme quantiles).
+In the U.S., PMP has been estimated using an approach that combines a catalog of the most extreme observed events with storm transposition (a technique for trading space for time by judging where else an observed storm could plausibly occur), moisture maximization, and orographic adjustment.
+While motivated by PMP, we also consider temperature.

 \cite{nasem2024pmp} proposed a new approach to PMP.
 In place of trying to estimate the maximum possible precipitation, NASEM proposed a new definition of PMP, ``the depth of precipitation for a particular duration, location, and areal extent, such as a drainage basin, with an extremely low annual probability of being exceeded, for a specific climate period".
 In conjunction with this new definition, and in recognition of methodological and conceptual difficulties with PMP in practice, NASEM recommended the use of climate models to generate very large ensembles and estimation of PMP as quantiles of the ensemble-based precipitation distribution (for any desired spatial or temporal aggregation) using statistical extreme value analysis.